-If you are considering joining their business opportunity, and are wondering: Is Tupperware pyramid scheme, or is it a legitimate MLM (multilevel marketing) company, then you are at the right place.
+Is Tupperware pyramid scheme, or is it a legitimate MLM (multilevel marketing) company that you can still profit with?

 Here, I will give a detailed evaluation of their product types and quality, as well as analyse their business opportunity, to see if it’s worth your time and money to become a Tupperware distributor (or consultant, as they call it).